JustWravel logo

 Himalayan BS6 Bike

-Surface transfer from Manali to Sarchu and vice versa in tempo travelers for bikers.
+Surface transfer from Manali to Sarchu and vice versa in tempo traveller for bikers.

 Bike Rent with Fuel from Sarchu to Sarchu

-Note: Due to comfort and safety reasons, we recommend you all to carry your own helmets for the ride.
-The helmets which we provide are of standard size so there can be some discrepancies regarding the sizes.
+Note: Due to comfort and safety reasons, we recommend that you all carry your own helmets for the ride.
+The helmets that we provide are of standard size so there can be some discrepancies regarding the sizes.

-Accommodations on sharing basis as per itinerary.
+Accommodations on a sharing basis as per itinerary.
 The cost for double sharing will differ.

 Meal Plan: MAP (Total 16 Meals - 1 Meal on Day 2 (D) + 2 Meals on Day 3 (B+D) + 2 Meals on Day 4 (B+D) + 2 Meals on Day 5 (B+D) + 2 Meals on Day 6 (B+D) + 2 Meals on Day 7 (B+D) + 2 Meals on Day 8 (B+D) + 2 Meals on Day 9 (B+D) + 1 Meal on Day 10 (B))